vjhaanpaa/vjhaanpaa.github.io/_posts/2025-06-15-PiHoleSetup.md

 ### General guide for a *Raspberry Pi*

-You can mostly just follow the guide that *Raspberry Pi* provides [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).
+You can mostly just follow [the installation guide that *Raspberry Pi* provides](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).
 It is typically as simple as downloading the *Raspberry Pi Imager* and following its prompts.
 In short:

 1. Choose your device
 2. Choose your OS: *Raspberry Pi OS (other)* > *Raspberry Pi OS Lite (64-bit)*